Severance Season 2 is officially coming to Apple TV – so, here’s everything we know so far, from the trailer to cast, plot, and other details.

 As for the viewers, they’ve been left itching for the next season after a whopper of a cliff-hanger in the finale.
 Fortunately, it’s officially returning, so here’s everything we know so far.

-Unfortunately, there’s no official release date for Severance Season 2 at the time of writing.
-Given the first season dropped in February this year, it’d be sensible to expect Season 2 sometime in 2023, if not early 2024, but we’ll update this space upon any announcement.
+Unfortunately, there’s no official release date for Severance Season 2 at the time of writing – however, we can expect it to release sometime in 2023, if not early 2024.

-There has been a few teases, though: back in April, Ben Stiller – who directs several episodes – replied to a fan’s tweet, writing: “It took us a couple of years to make S1.
+There have been a few teases.
+In April, Ben Stiller – who directs several episodes – replied to a fan’s tweet, writing: “It took us a couple of years to make S1.
 Hope you can hang in!”

 Apple TV is also making its debut at San Diego Comic-Con with an “Inside Severance” panel with Stiller, creator and executive producer Dan Erickson, and cast members Adam Scott, Britt Lower, Tramell Tillman, Dichen Lachman, and Jen Tullock, with plenty of “innie” secrets.
 Will one of those secrets be Season 2’s release date?